 Avoid Recreational Marijuana on the Job

 As a licensed medical professional, it’s imperative that you safely perform your duties while on the job.
 Your sound mind is crucial when assisting patients or even prescribing treatments and medications.
-This is why it’s extremely important to avoid marijuana use while at work.
+Therefore, it’s extremely important to avoid marijuana use while at work.
 Working impaired puts the lives of your patients at risk and improper marijuana use can negatively impact your nursing license.

 Know How Recreational Marijuana DUIs Impact Your License